Ameerega hahneli: Description

 Males measure 17–19 mm and females 19–22 mm in snout–vent length.
 The back and limbs are finely granular and brown in colour, with or without black spots.
 The flanks are black and bordered above by a narrow, white or cream colored dorsolateral line that extends from the tip of the snout to the groin.
 There is also a white or cream coloured labial stripe that does not extend onto the arm.
 The venter is blue with black reticulations.
 There are yellow-orange oval spots on the ventral surfaces of the arms, inner surfaces of the shanks, and in the groin.
 The iris is dark brown.

 Reproduction

 Males are territorial.
 The territorial call is a long series of short "peep" notes, whereas the courtship call is similar but consists of only three notes.
 Females lay 6–33 pigmented eggs on the leaf-litter.
 Eggs hatch after 4–16 days and are carried on the back of their father to a creek.
 The tadpoles require running water.
 Tadpoles are brown, with a depressed body, and long tail.
 They metamorphose after two months.

 Habitat and conservation

 Ameerega hahneli is a common frog, apart from the Guianas where it is uncommon.
 It occurs on the forest floor in the tropical rainforest.
 It is usually associated with fallen palm fronds, branches, and small gaps in the forest.
 They are active during the day and hide in low vegetation at night.

 It can be threatened by habitat loss, but the total population is stable and the species is not threatened.
+There is legal captive breeding for the international pet trade, but scientists do not consider this a threat.